kaustubh-karthik/anki/elites/docs/01_feature_plan_conversation_practice_mode.md

 - Added deterministic micro-spacing/avoidance in the planner (`observe_turn()` + scheduled reuse), and expanded telemetry signals/tests (hover does not pollute mastery).
 - Added backend-only \"Plan my reply\" contract + CLI command and extended telemetry with confidence + lookup timing + repair moves; wrap scoring now incorporates these signals for reinforcement selection.
 - Implemented a no-UI card suggestion pipeline: wrap-derived suggestions can be applied to a chosen deck via CLI, creating tagged Basic notes deterministically.
+- Refactored OpenAI JSON calls into a shared client, wired plan-reply OpenAI provider, and added an offline glossary cache with CLI rebuild/lookup for instant token popups without network.

 ## Open Issues